isomerpages/moe-punggolsec/_our-school/Principal's Message.md

 As the world gets more complex and unpredictable, we seek to continue to future-proof our students by building their lifelong learning disposition, confidence and motivation so that they are more equipped and ready to embrace whatever that comes their way.
 With an eye on sustainability and the future, our Applied Learning Programme (ALP) in Environment Education aims to help students appreciate the harmonious relationship between Science and Nature needed for sustainable living.
 Appreciating the fact that regardless of our station in life, we are always in a position to be able to serve others, our Learning for Life Programme (LLP) in Community and Youth Leadership seeks to develop students to become active citizens with a heart for people.

 We would not be able to achieve all these without the strong partnership with and support from our stakeholders like the parents and community.
-Together, we will continue to build on the good work and legacy by the previous leaders while upholding the school’s heritage and leading it to new heights!
+Together, we will continue to build on the good work and legacy of the previous leaders while upholding the school’s heritage and leading it to new heights!

 Ms Valerie Tng,
 Principal